 A lot of the players I speak to who have his issue spend the time that they are waiting to putt, thinking about what might happen with the putt they are facing.
 There might be some self-talk about what the putt means: “You need to make this to remain at level par or, if you miss this, you’ll be one over…or even worse, you better not do what you did last time!”.

-If you’re standing there while your playing partners are putting, thinking about what will happen over your putt, you’re going to build anxiety which is going to tighten your muscles and your grip pressure.
+If you’re standing there while your playing partners are putting, thinking about what might happen over your putt, you’re going to build anxiety which is going to tighten your muscles and your grip pressure.
 The end result will be a tight, jabby stroke.
 In between any shots, it’s an exercise in staying present and keeping your mind quiet.
 You can start the thinking process during your shot routine.

 - Keep the process consistent

 Having familiarity and focusing on what’s most important for you during your pre-putt routine is very important.
 Perhaps have a pre-shot trigger to remind you to focus on the steps of your routine.
 E.g. Picking your spot to aim at, visualizing the ball going in, focusing on tempo during your practice strokes, how you align and set your ball position etc. Make these a habit and a pre-putt check-list and you’ll make more short putts.
 Alignment for putting is a key part of this process, so be sure to have an intermediary spot picked out or use the line on the ball to make sure the putter face is square to the line you intend the ball to start on.
 Tour players know exactly how long their putting routine is and make it a goal to make it the same each time.

 - Notice where your focus is right before the putt